Chemistry Page

 In this way, putting a hyphen before the name obtained, we also write the number of carbon atoms carrying the amine group.
 Thus the IUPAC name of the given compound is obtained.

-IUPAC name for Amino Group
+IUPAC name Amino-Group

 Alkoxy group